sarsurgithub/MAC_Lab3/readme.md

 ```

 ## D9

-Explain the difference between the analyzers in the different indices.
+TODO Explain the difference between the analyzers in the different indices.

 ### Whitespace Analyzer